purs3lab/HandlERR/clang/tools/3c/README.md

 (If you were using a compilation database, such "extra" flags would be added to any flags in the database.)

-The `-alltypes` option causes `3c` to try to infer array types.
-We want to make this the default but haven't done so yet because it breaks some things.

 ## Annotated system headers

-As mentioned above, if a Checked C program uses an external library, the library's headers must have Checked C annotations on the declarations of the elements (functions, variables, types, etc.) used by the program in order for the program to access those items safely.
-Elements with unannotated declarations can only be accessed unsafely.
+If a Checked C program uses an element (function, variable, type, etc.) from an external library and the only available declaration of the element uses unsafe C pointers, the Checked C code will have to use unsafe pointers to interact with that element.
+Having a declaration that uses Checked C annotations (even if the safety of the implementation with respect to those annotations has not been verified) will enable both you and 3C to write better Checked C code.

 In the future, we may have some scheme analogous to [DefinitelyTyped](https://definitelytyped.org/) to distribute Checked C headers for existing C libraries.
 In the meantime, the Checked C project maintains annotated versions of the most common "system" header files (`stdio.h`, etc.).
-The annotated header files do not include all elements, but they `#include` your system's original header files, so your program can still use unannotated elements unsafely.
-If you followed the [build instructions](../../docs/checkedc/3C/README.md), these header files should be present in `llvm/projects/checkedc-wrapper/checkedc/include`.
+The annotated header files do not include all elements, but they `#include` your system's original header files, so your program can still use unannotated elements (though it may have to use unsafe pointers to do so).
+If you followed the [build instructions](../../docs/checkedc/3C/README.md), the annotated header files should be present in `llvm/projects/checkedc-wrapper/checkedc/include`.
+The Microsoft `checkedc-clang` wiki has [a bit more information about these header files](https://github.com/Microsoft/checkedc-clang/wiki/Checked-C-clang-user-manual#header-files).

 Currently, the annotated header files are named with a `_checked.h` suffix, e.g., `stdio_checked.h`, so that `stdio_checked.h` can `#include <stdio.h>` without causing infinite recursion.
 We hope to switch to `#include_next` and remove the suffix soon.
 In the meantime, you have to modify your code to `#include <stdio_checked.h>` instead of `stdio.h` and so forth.
 The `clang/tools/3c/utils/update-includes.py` tool will do this for you.
 It takes one argument: the name of a file containing a list of paths of `.c` and `.h` files to be updated.
 In the example of the previous section, you would run: